etherisc/staking-ui/README.md

 Create a `.env.local` file in the root directory of the project.
 Have a look a the `.env.example_local` file for the required environment variables of a setup running again a local ganache chain.
 The minimum required variables are described below
 Then run the application in dev mode with `npm run dev`.

+## Dependencies

+### Redis

+The application uses redis to store information.
+The redis modules search and JSON need to enabled.
+The application expects a environment variables called `REDIS_URL` to be set.
+The application will use the url`'redis://redis:6379'` if no connection is specified in the `REDIS_URL`.

+The docker image `redis/redis-stack` can be used to run a redis instance with the required modules enabled.

 ## Configuration

 ## General config